-Was 2020 a stressful money year for you?
+Do you find that financial stress sometimes gets the best of you?
 Yeah, us, too.
-Nothing like taking a pandemic and throwing a global recession right on top of it.
-But the truth is that even without all of the last year’s incredible external pressures, money is one of the top stressors in the United States with 72% of Americans saying they feel stressed about money at least some of the time, according to the American Psychological Association.
+But the truth is that even without all of the unpredictable external pressures we may face in a given year (like inflation, job loss, and more), money is consistently one of the top stressors in the United States with 72% of Americans now saying they feel stressed about money at least some of the time, according to the American Psychological Association.

 “In our offices, we see people who are stressed about money to the degree that it impacts their mental health,” says Brittany Schank, LCSW, owner of Solace Counseling.
 “People have identified it as impacting their relationships, their sleep, and their social functioning.
 Finding stress management practices in order to reduce anxiety, worry, and stress can be extremely beneficial to your physical and mental health.”

 But we’re smart.
 We know stress isn’t good for us, and if given a choice, we’d all flip a magic switch that could inspire us to worry about it less… so what do we do?

 “It’s important to try to keep stress under control because you want to be able to make rational decisions and be as healthy as you can be at a time like this,” says Choncé Maddox, founder of My Debt Epiphany.
 “I recommend people focus on the things they can control right now instead of what’s going on in the world that is outside their control.”

 She’s onto something.
 Here’s a look at our favorite ways to stop money stress in our lives once and for all.

 1. Look at your spending and set a realistic budget